Breadcrumb

 - Constipation.
 A crying episode that occurs when the child is trying to pass a stool normally will stop when the stool is passed.

 - A minor illness, such as a cold or stomach flu (gastroenteritis).
-Crying related to an illness often begins suddenly.
+Crying related to an illness often starts suddenly.
 In most cases, there are other signs of illness such as fever, looking sick, and decreased appetite.

 Crying related to a serious illness or injury